Trapar-waves/react-mantine-tailwind/README.md

 ## 🛠️ Usage

-Explain how to run and use the project after installation.

 ### Available Scripts

 Common scripts available via `npm run <script>`, `yarn <script>`, or `pnpm <script>`:

-- `dev`: Starts the development server with Rsbuild and opens the app in the browser.
+* `dev`: Starts the development server with hot module replacement (HMR).
-- `build`: Creates a production-ready build of the application.
+* `build`: Creates a production-ready build of the application.
-- `preview`: Launches a local server to preview the production build.
+* `preview`: Launches a local server to preview the production build.

 Example:
 ```bash